 “In this world nothing is certain, except death and taxes.”
 So goes the familiar saying often attributed to Benjamin Franklin.

-With that in mind, we want to remind you of the tax changes that arrived with the new year and their potential to impact divorce, specifically spousal support.
+With that in mind, we want to remind you of the tax changes and their potential to impact divorce, specifically spousal support.

 While we knew it was coming, it didn’t take effect until 2019.
 These changes affect many areas and most people will feel them in one way or another come tax time.
 Most important to family law, however, they alter how the government taxes spousal support payments.

 It’s key to note that if you had a divorce settlement in place in place prior to January 1, 2019, and that decree includes spousal support, everything should remain the same.